Terms And Conditions

 – Environmental Factors: The environment in which the concrete is poured and cured can impact its final appearance.
 Temperature, humidity, rain, and other conditions can affect how the concrete sets and cures, which can result in variations in colour and texture.

-– New Builds – It is always recommended that fulfilling a polished concrete floor is AFTER external walls and BEFORE new kitchens, jip rock, skirting boards, tiles, and paint are installed or applied.
-If our recommendations are not followed, any damage will be at the client or builder’s cost.
+– New Builds – It is always recommended that a polished concrete floor be installed AFTER external walls and BEFORE new kitchens, jip rock, skirting boards, tiles, and paint are installed or applied.
+If our recommendations are not followed, any damage will be at the client’s or builder’s cost.

 – Skirting Boards must be removed before concrete polishing.
 By the customer or our team, at the customer’s expense.